 How active is the student involved in the planning process?

 It’s helpful to have both parents and students involved in conversations about the implications of college decisions.
 Issues include what’s the college choice priority – academic fit versus affordability?
 Who is primarily responsible for funding – parent versus student?
 And how school/career ready is the student – GPA, career or major, and drive?

 What costs are being considered?

-- Financially, you have tuition and fees (averages range $10k for in-state, $26k out-of-state, and $35k annually for private).
+Averages range $10k for in-state, $26k out-of-state, and $35k annually for private.
 There’s also room and board, books/computers/supplies, and personal/transportation.

-- Weight of debt?
 Recent statistics show about $1.5 trillion of student debt (exceeds credit cards by $620 billion).
 Average 2016 graduate had $37k of debt.
 Graduate and professional students were higher – MBA $42k, law $140k and medical $162k.
 Debt service means less money to buy cars, make house payments, etc. and it gets more expensive as interest rates rise.
-A 2% rise in interest rates extends the payoff period ($37k of debt at 6%) by 2.6 years or increases the monthly payment 27%.
+A two percent rise in interest rates extends the payoff period ($37k of debt at six percent) by 2.6 years or increases the monthly payment 27 percent.

 Planning involves working multiple dimensions simultaneously, not unlike the search for treasure.